Welcome to Symprove Holdings Limited scientific website.

 The whole process of making Symprove takes place on site at our Surrey-based processing plant – from cultivating the strains of bacteria to shipping the product to our customers around the world.
-We have put in place very strict procedures, and use independent testers, to ensure every batch of Symprove contains the right bacteria in the right quantities.Read More
+We have put in place very strict procedures, and use independent laboratories, to ensure every batch of Symprove contains the right bacteria in the right quantities.Read More

 When Symprove reaches its customers it has been rigorously tested and analysed three times by an independent Good Manufacturing Practices (GMP) laboratory.
-This testing identifies the four strains of bacteria present and that the levels meet, or exceed, our minimum requirements of 10 billion live activated colony forming units per 50ml.
+This testing identifies the four strains of bacteria present and that the levels meet, or exceed, our minimum requirements of 10 billion live activated colony forming units (CFUs) per 70ml.
 It also confirms there are no other bacteria or contaminants in the batch.

 We also send samples to be tested to ensure Symprove is gluten free.Read more

 Symprove contains four live, activated lactic acid bacteria strains.
 These are: